veltzer/demos-linux/src/exercises/signals/basic/exercise.md

-Signals exercise.
+# Signals

-Write an application that uses temporary files in /tmp and simulates database operations.
+Write an application that uses temporary files in `/tmp` and simulates database operations.
-1 Stamp your temporary files with your PID extension.
+* Stamp your temporary files with your PID extension.
-2 Block critical sections of database update from signals.
+* Block critical sections of database update from signals.
-3 Create a signal handler that will perform cleanup on exit.
+* Create a signal handler that will perform cleanup on exit.
-	1 Finish database update and close.
+    * Finish database update and close.
-	2 Remove temporary files.
+    * Remove temporary files.
-4. ignore ctrl-c input, only exit when kill is sent and then exit nicely.
+* ignore CTRL-c input, only exit when kill is sent and then exit nicely.